Are Smartwatches Worth It? Here’s How To Decide

 There are two main types of smartwatches: general-purpose smartwatches and specialty or specific-use smartwatches.

 The general-purpose devices are those you can use daily.
 They have standard features and are heavily dependent on your smartphone.
 That means that most of what differentiates them from an ordinary wristwatch is their ability to synchronize with your phone.
-This is why many people think of smartwatches as a mere accessory to or support devices for smartphones at their most basic.
+This is why many people think of smartwatches as a mere accessories to or support devices for smartphones at their most basic.

 Aside from synchronization, the other standard features that most smartwatches offer include app support, media management, GPS, and fitness tracking.